angelaivy/Sipster/technicaldesign.md

 ## UX

+Is responsive / mobile first

 Name, tagline

 A user sees a select option and a text input with a search button.
-There is a short menu: home, favorites.
+There is a short menu: home, favorites that always persists.
 Description to let the user know what to do and what to expect.

 They add their selection and hit search.

 A list populates with Cocktail name, image

-The user can click into the drink for the full view of the cocktail with instructions, measurments and ingrediants, glass ,etc.
+The user can click into the drink for the full view of the cocktail with instructions, measurments and ingrediants, glass, etc.

+There is a favorite button the user can add the drink to.

+There is a back button so the user can get out of the drink.

+Favorites menu: Lists the Cocktail name, image.
+A user can click into the drink.
+There is a remove from favorites button.

+Random cocktail generator: Opens the full drink view